jofval/altis-ctoh/README.md

 ## Install
 The installation instruction is available [here](INSTALL.md)

-## Data request
+## Altimetric Data
-AlTiS accepts [CTOH](http://ctoh.legos.obs-mip.fr/) altimetry products (Level 2 GDR supplied by the CTOH).
-CTOH GDR data are specifically conditioned for optimized the data size by making a geographical selection and includes the right altimetry parameters for hydrological studies.
+AlTiS accepts [CTOH](http://ctoh.legos.obs-mip.fr/) altimetry products (Level 2 GDR).
+CTOH data are GDR, specifically conditioned for optimized the data size by making a geographical selection and includes the right altimetry parameters for hydrological studies.

-### Altimetric data request
+### Data request
 - For the altimetry data access, just fill the [request form](http://ctoh.legos.obs-mip.fr/applications/land_surfaces/altimatric_data/altis/altis).

 The products are available for the altimetry missions below :